 For my redesign, I wanted to hold to the spirit of the quirky brown-and-amber 1993 badge.
 I decided that the badge could benefit from a local or historical reference, without diving into a full-on heraldic design.
 The town of Stenhousemuir comes from a particular stone structure (‘sten house’ = ‘stone house’).
 This round structure, referred to as ‘Arthur’s O’en’ (‘Arthur’s Oven’) was most likely a Roman temple and stood to the north of the River Carron.
 It was demolished in 1743, but not before some detailed illustrations of it were made.
 One particular illustration of the foundation of the temple served as my inspiration as I found that it suited a round badge.
 The entrance to the temple also serves as a handsome frame for the lowest terminus of the ‘F’ in my new monogram.
 My redesign featuring a new monogram and an illustration of the temple’s foundation is found below:

-The redesigned kits are based on traditional Stenhousemuir colours, with the home kit inspired primarily by the 2017/18 home kit and the away kit inspired primarily by 2003/04 away kit.
+The redesigned kits are based on traditional Stenhousemuir colours, with the home kit inspired primarily by the 2017/18 home kit and the away kit inspired primarily by 2003/04 away kit, with a wee touch of 1980s Adidas kits.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.